unpoller/unpoller/examples/MANUAL.md

     *   Windows: `C:\\ProgramData\\unifi-poller\\up.conf`
     *   Others:  `/etc/unifi-poller/up.conf`
 *   Config File Default Format: `TOML`
-*   Possible formats: `XML`, `JSON`, `TOML`, `YAML`
+*   Possible formats: `JSON`, `TOML`, `YAML`

 The config file can be written in four different syntax formats.
 The application decides which one to use based on the file's name.
-If it contains `.xml` it will be parsed as XML.
-The same goes for `.json` and `.yaml`.
-If the filename contains none of these strings, then it is parsed as the default format, TOML.
-This option is provided so the application can be easily adapted to any environment.
+If it contains `.json` it will be parsed as JSON.
+The same goes for `.yaml`.
+If the filename contains neither of these strings, then it is parsed as the default format, TOML.
+This feature is provided so the application can be easily adapted to any environment. `XML` used to work but no longer does.

 `Config File Parameters`